AdobeDocs/experience-manager-65.en/help/assets/video.md

 >[!NOTE]
 >
->Tracking and reporting data is based exclusively on the use of Dynamic Media’s own video player and associated video player preset.
+>Tracking and reporting data is based exclusively on the use of Dynamic Media's own video player and associated video player preset.
 As such, you cannot track and report on videos that are played by way of other video players.

 By default, the first time you enter Video Reports, the report displays video data starting at the first of the current month and ends with the current month's date.
 However, you can override the default date range by specifying your own date range.
 The next time you enter Video Reports, the date range you specified is used.